-(2) Last Twitter poating was the same date.
+(2) Last Twitter posting was the same date.

-Neither GSA nor Akros actually had a brick-and-mortar office, neither in Canada, nor in the UAE.
+GSA did not have a brick-and-mortar office, either in Canada, or in the UAE.
 All of them were mail drops, executive centers or hotel rooms which were glorified mailboxes.
 The question presents itself, why did the Government of Grenada not suspend the program earlier ?
 It was finally suspended through an official announcement date October 18, 2018. if the Government had acted earlier, perhaps some of the late-arriving investors would not have become victims.

 UNIVERSITY OF MIAMI PROFESSOR, EXPERT ON DRUG TRAFFICKING, CHARGED WITH MONEY LAUNDERING IN NEW YORK